crosscon/baremetal-tee/nonMPU-version/README.md

 - (optional) Java for the execution of powerConsumption measurement scripts.

 ## Configuration
 Before deploying the baremetal-TEE we have to configure its TCM.
 This can be done through the `TCM/core/src/core.h` header file which contains several macros that define the behaviour of the TEE.
-In particular, we have the `FLASHADOW_ENABLE` macro that allows the TEE to be shipped with the control flow integrity module for the protection of the backward edges, i.e. a shadow stack.
+In particular, we have the `FLASHADOW_ENABLED` macro that allows the TEE to be shipped with the control flow integrity module for the protection of the backward edges, i.e. a shadow stack.

 ## Loading nonMPU-BareMetal-TEE TCM (with the default untrusted application)